yangshun/tech-interview-handbook/apps/website/contents/behavioral-interview.md

 ### 4. Try out mock behavioral interviews

 If you would like to practice behavioral interviews with professional interviewers from top tech companies, schedule one with [interviewing.io](https://iio.sh/r/DMCa).
-Interviewing.io boasts a large pool of interviewers from Facebook, Amazon, Apply, Google and Microsoft.
+Interviewing.io boasts a large pool of interviewers from Facebook, Amazon, Apple, Google and Microsoft.
 I have used [interviewing.io](https://iio.sh/r/DMCa) both as an interviewer and interviewee and can guarantee a good experience with this platform.

 ### 5. Use structured courses